 IV.
-FORMAT
+TABLE OF SPECIFICATIONS

-Parts Item Types and Tasks Objectives No of Items subject to change Use of English Part I Multiple-choice.
-Candidates are required to choose the best option.
-Ability to identify the appropriate grammatical features for the given context 10 Question & Response Part II Multiple choice.
+Parts Item Types and Tasks Objectives No of Items subject to Use of English change 10 Question & Response Part II Multiple choice.
 Candidates are required to choose the best response or the best question for the given conversation Ability to follow the speakers' exchange of information in a conversation 8 Closest Meaning Part III Multiple choice.
 Candidates are required to choose the option that has the closest meaning to the given sentence.
 Ability to rephrase ideas/statements 9 Situational Response Part IV Multiple choice.
 Candidates are required to choose the best response for the given situation Ability to identify the speakers' purpose and use that information to select the best response for the given situations.
 4 Sentence & Paragraph Completion Part V Multiple choice.
 Candidates are required to choose the best option to complete the given sentence/paragraph.
 Ability to recognize the relationship between the sentences or structures that make-up the sentences, infer meaning and locate the missing ideas/statements 9 Vocabulary Part VI Multiple choice.
 Candidates are required to choose the best word/phrase to complete the sentences.
 Ability to identify and select the vocabulary that is relevant for the given contexts (everyday life, current issues) 11 Reading Part VII Multiple-choice.
 2-3 reading texts.
 Ability to interpret, infer and summarize facts, ideas in a text.
 Ability to elicit implicit meanings from a complex text.
-Ability to deduce meaning of the vocabulary used in the 9
+9 Ability to deduce meaning of the vocabulary used in the texts.

-$[\]ast$ The duration of the exam is 90 minutes
+$^{^{}}$ The duration of the exam is 90 minutes